mazetoken/microfiapp/README.md

 You can host the app on e.g. https://onrender.com

-Create a new web service, connect Git repository, set Environment variables (copy/paste `Key` and `Value`  from .env, without PORT) and in settings use:
+Create a new web service, connect Git repository, set Environment variables (copy/paste `Key` and `Value`  from .env, without " " and without PORT) and in settings use:

 Build command `npm i`